Niks2291/Personal-Portfolio/README.md

 <h3 align="center">
     🔹
-    <a href="https://github.com/soumyajit4419/Portfolio/issues">Report Bug</a> &nbsp; &nbsp;
+    <a href="">Report Bug</a> &nbsp; &nbsp;
     🔹
-    <a href="https://github.com/soumyajit4419/Portfolio/issues">Request Feature</a>
+    <a href="">Request Feature</a>
 </h3>

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Niks2291](https://github.com/Niks2291/Personal-Portfolio).
+Please give me proper credit by linking back to [Niks2291](https://github.com/Niks2291/Personal-Portfolio.git).
 Thanks!

 ## Built With

-My personal portfolio <a href="#" target="_blank">Nikhil</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://github.com/Niks2291/Personal-Portfolio.git" target="_blank">Nikhil</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.